Skip to content

 We don't make halachic decisions for your family — your rav holds those.
 What we do is confirm the logistics: the Kotel sound system, chair arrangement, catering for the kiddush, how many cousins can read, and whether grandmother needs a chair near the mechitzah so she can hear every word.

-For Shabbos bar mitzvahs, we walk you through the shul options: the yeshiva bar-mitzvah experience with hundreds in attendance, a smaller chassidishe shtiebel where he's the only bar mitzvah that Shabbos, or a modern-orthodox setting tailored to dati-leumi family.
+For Shabbos bar mitzvahs, we walk you through the shul options: the yeshiva bar-mitzvah experience with hundreds in attendance, a smaller chassidishe shtiebel where he's the only bar mitzvah that Shabbos, or a modern-orthodox setting tailored to a dati-leumi family.
 Each has tradeoffs — we'll walk through them honestly.

 All three are common.
 We match to your family's budget, guest count, and travel-logistics tolerance.
 Thursday seudos are often cheaper; Sunday seudos let people who came only for Shabbos stay for the simcha; Shabbos kiddushim let nobody fly for a weekday event.